mone27/cv/Simone_Massaro_CV_nov_2024.typ

 )

 #resume-item[
-  - Teaching assistant for the courses: Advanced R, Ecosystem and Analysis Processing, Introduction to R
+  - Teaching assistant for the courses: Advanced R, Ecosystem and Analysis Processing, Introduction to R.
-  - Literature review of AI papers for ecosystem resilience research project ]
+  - Conducted a literature review of AI research papers for an ecosystem resilience project.
+]

 #resume-entry(